Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 Advantages and disadvantages are shared by all members of that species, whether because they're part of its biology, because they're part of its dominant culture or because they model the prejudices of Ordinary Townsfolk.
 Features are cosmetic details that don't cost any points.
-That's my second problem with his chapter, and it flows right from the first.

-I'm not really a fan of having "cultural" or personality traits be a mandatory part of a species template.
-As I mentioned in [this old post of mine][1], I don't want a bigoted asshole who says "all dwarves are greedy, hard-headed bastards" to be _right_.
+This is my second problem with this chapter, flowing right from the first: I'm not really a fan of having "cultural" or personality traits be a mandatory part of a species template.
+As I mentioned in [this old post of mine][1], I don't want a bigoted asshole who says "all dwarves are greedy, stubborn bastards" to be _right_.
 Plus players just love playing exceptional or rebellious members of a species that don't conform to the cliche, and I'd like that to be easy.
 The templates I tend to write for my own campaigns tend to be far more minimalist than these, without most attribute adjustments and with no mandatory mental traits.

 You write the components of your species template down in the appropriate sections, together with the ones from your profession, which I think it's a big